KonduitAI/konduit-serving-docs/examples/java/keras_java.md

 ## Configure the server

-In the `ServingConfig`, specify a port number.
+In the `ServingConfig`, specify any port number that is not reserved.

 ```java